Portugal defender Pepe becomes oldest player to play at a European Championship | TSN

 Portugal's Pepe becomes oldest player to play at a European Championship

-LEIPZIG, Germany (AP) — Portugal defender Pepe became the oldest player to feature at a European Championship after starting for his country's opening game against the Czech Republic on Tuesday.
+LEIPZIG, Germany (AP) — Portugal defender Pepe became the oldest player to feature at a European Championship after helping his team to a 2-1 win over the Czech Republic in their opening game on Tuesday.

-It comes just days after Spain's Lamine Yamal became the youngest player to feature at the tournament.
+It came just days after Spain's Lamine Yamal became the youngest player to feature at the tournament.

 The Brazil-born Pepe was 24 when he made his Portugal debut under Brazilian coach Luiz Felipe Scolari in November 2007 when he was still a Real Madrid player.
-He had made 137 appearances for Portugal, scoring eight goals, getting 25 yellow cards.
+He has made 138 appearances for Portugal, scoring eight goals, getting 25 yellow cards.
 His one red card came in Portugal’s opening game at the 2014 World Cup against Germany.

-Pepe previously played in 19 games at four European Championships, a record only bettered by international teammate Cristiano Ronaldo with 25 appearances over five tournaments.
+Pepe has played in 20 games at five European Championships, a record only bettered by international teammate Cristiano Ronaldo.

-The 39-year-old Ronaldo, who made his tournament debut at Euro 2004 where Portugal reached the final, also started Tuesday, becoming the first player to feature at six European Championships.
+The 39-year-old Ronaldo, who made his tournament debut at Euro 2004 where Portugal reached the final, on Tuesday became the first player to feature at six European Championships.

 AP Euro 2024: https://apnews.com/hub/euro-2024